×

 Comparing Linux bridge CNI and OVN-Kubernetes localnet topology

-The following table provides a comparison of features available when using the Linux bridge CNI versus the localnet topology for an OVN-Kubernetes plugin:
+The following table provides a comparison of features available when using the Linux bridge CNI compared to the localnet topology for an OVN-Kubernetes plugin:

 Table 1.
 Linux bridge CNI compared to an OVN-Kubernetes localnet topology